sjanahan/recipes/recipes/meen-varai-tuna-stirfry.md

 [*Future YouTube Link*]()

 ### Why this Dish?
 Amma and Appa made this for me in sandwich toasters to bring to school when I was a kid.
-Eventually my friends at school wanted to trade me food for the tuna varai sandwich toaster trianglges
+Eventually my friends at school wanted to trade me food for the tuna varai sandwich toaster triangles.

 ### Tools
 1. Cutting board